October 3, 2020: Our Ancestors' Experience During the 1918-1920 Influenza Pandemic

 In 1918 the influenza pandemic swept across the United States and killed an estimated 50 million people globally.
 Discover how World War I shaped the spread of the disease and the U.S. government response to it.
 The lecture can be seen on YouTube.

 2018 Missouri State Genealogical Society Annual Conference

-This session will provide an overview of the 1918 epidemic and provide tips for discovering how it affected your ancestors through military, vital and other records.
+Grip, Grippe and the Spanish Lady: The 1918 Pandemic and Your Family Records.
+This session provided an overview of the 1918 epidemic and provide tips for discovering how it affected your ancestors through military, vital and other records.